maxh/maxheinritz.com/_posts/2025-09-01-what-i-am-made-of.md

 But at restaurants, if the best options on the menu are meat, I usually go for it despite the moral negative that the meat almost certainly came a factory farming environment.
 Multiple goals, tradeoffs...

+## Wild animals as nutrient harvesters

+I use a mental model to motivate my preference for non-farmed animals such as wild-caught Alaskan salmon.
+In this model, my body needs certain hard-to-acquire compounds out there in the universe, and the animals are little robots either scavenging or producing them.
+Iodine, zinc, selenium, magnesium, copper, omega 3s they scavenge.
+Vitamin D, heme iron, B12 are produced lower down the food chain.

 ## Organic vs non-organic

 I try to eat organic where it matters and am less selective where it’s not as important, per the [EWG Shopper's Guide](https://www.ewg.org/foodnews/dirty-dozen.php).
 Always organic: berries, apples, bell peppers, leafy greens, green beans, celery, potatoes.
-Don’t need to be organic: avocados, onions, sweet potato, watermelon, mushroom, asparagus.
+Don’t need to be organic: avocados, onions, sweet potato, watermelon, mushrooms, asparagus.
+This is fortunate because ALDI doesn't have organic versions of all of these.

 ## Smoothies

 Most days I drink a smoothie.
 The ingredients are almond milk, a ton of frozen greens, pea protein, collagen powder, greens powder, and sometimes frozen broccoli sprouts.
-I use nutribullet to blend it all up.
+I use Nutribullet to blend it all up.
 For a while I consumed AG1 but I’ve come to prefer Evolved Greens for its added ingredients and affordability.

 ## Grocery staples